MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 **5 - Add the parameter value for Cognitive Services**

-Next ... in the parameters array of the ARM templte parameter file (gab2019.parameters.json).
+In the parameters array of the ARM template parameter file (gab2019.parameters.json) add:

 ```json
 "csVisionName": {